shion-app/docs/src/guide/general.md

 Submit it on [steam](https://steamcommunity.com/app/3026040/discussions/) or [github](https://github.com/shion-app/shion/issues), and you can search whether the same problem already exists

+Or in `Help`, click `Open Developer Tools`, find `Console` in the upper column, and look for errors with a red background.
+(I usually recommend sending the full log file.)

+## The first time you open the software, it is blank

+You may have encountered the same situation as [this user](https://github.com/shion-app/shion/issues/36), which cannot be solved for the time being

+If not, you can use the shortcut key `ctrl+shift+i` to open the developer tool

 ## How to migrate data?

 For example, I use the open source version and now want to migrate the data to the advanced version